xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 [Add-ons](#add-ons) are needed to monitor hosts system activity.

 A lot of agents are available for windows & linux hosts.
-[Nagios Cross-Platform Agent](https://www.nagios.org/ncpa/) will be used because it is still currently maintained (by Nagios Enterprise).
+[Nagios Cross-Platform Agent (NCPA)](https://www.nagios.org/ncpa/) will be used because it is still recently maintained (by Nagios Enterprise).

-For those who would prefer to use community maintained one, [NSclient++](https://nsclient.org/) could be a good choice.
+*(note: for community maintained one, [NSclient++](https://nsclient.org/) for windows & linux seems to be a good choice.)*

-To install it, need to start by downloading & executing the agent installer on the host.
+To install NCPA, need to start by downloading & executing the agent installer on the host.

 {{< button href="https://assets.nagios.com/downloads/ncpa/ncpa-latest.exe" target="_self" >}}
 Download the latest NCPA agent installer